MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sample-code/sample-code.md

 <!-- ====================================================================== -->
 ## See also

+Opening and editing files:
+* [Edit files with Workspaces (Filesystem tab)](../workspaces/index.md) - to open a local folder in the **Sources** tool of DevTools in the browser.
+* [Using the Filesystem tab to define a local Workspace](../sources/index.md#using-the-filesystem-tab-to-define-a-local-workspace) in _Sources tool overview_.
 * [Approaches compared](../../visual-studio-code/microsoft-edge-devtools-extension.md#approaches-compared) in _Microsoft Edge DevTools extension for Visual Studio Code_.
 Summarizes and compares several options for editing webpage files.
 * [Microsoft Edge IDE integration](../../visual-studio-code/ide-integration.md) - Webpage app development using Visual Studio Code or Visual Studio, including Microsoft Edge DevTools.

+Downloading and cloning:
 * [Download the WebView2Samples repo](../../webview2/how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
 * [Clone the WebView2Samples repo](../../webview2/how-to/machine-setup.md#clone-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
 * [Step 5: Clone the Demos repo](../../visual-studio-code/microsoft-edge-devtools-extension/install.md#step-5-clone-the-demos-repo) in _Installing the DevTools extension for Visual Studio Code_.
+* [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) - GitHub docs.

+Running a local web server:
 * [Step 6: Set up a localhost server](../../visual-studio-code/microsoft-edge-devtools-extension/install.md#step-6-set-up-a-localhost-server) in _Installing the DevTools extension for Visual Studio Code_.
-* [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) - GitHub docs.